khiron/qubitrix/README.md

 Note: The only controller supported at the moment is the PlayStation 4 controller (as it is the only one I have been able to test so far).
 Using other controllers may yield unexpected results.

-This needs to be run through Anaconda, otherwise files from the parent directory won't be accessible.
-(I have no idea why this happens!)
-The modules used are pygame (as well as pygame.locals), sys, random, math, and copy.

 Controls:

 WASD, D-pad or left analog stick - move the piece horizontally, select level